WPSC Manitowoc MGP Site

-Ground water and soil sampling as part of a study called the remedial investigation has been ongoing since September 2012.
-Contractors have been collecting ground water samples from the existing monitoring well network by opening up the wells and drawing samples using a mechanized water pump.
+Ground water and soil samples are being collected as part of a study called the remedial investigation.
+Contractors have been collecting groundwater samples from the existing monitoring well network by opening up the wells and drawing samples using a mechanized water pump.
 They also took soil gas samples nearby and inside a building on property where former MGP structures once stood.
 This involved drilling quarter-sized holes up to 2 feet into the ground and inserting thin plastic hoses to collect samples over a 24-hour period.

 Vapor intrusion may be present in a building erected over an area where the former gas plant once stood.
 This occurs when vapors rise up through the ground.
-In this case, more information is being gathered to see if ground water polluted with PAHs has turned into a gas and is looking for an easy escape route through building slabs, concrete floors, basements, or crawl spaces.
+In this case, more information is being gathered to see if groundwater polluted with PAHs has turned into a gas and is looking for an easy escape route through building slabs, concrete floors, basements, or crawl spaces.
 High levels of PAH gas may cause adverse health effects but are easily addressed with the installation of basketball-sized “mitigation systems.”
 However, if WPSC buys the building from the current owner, it will be torn down so contamination under the building can be cleaned up.